REVIEW: Neon Crypt in The Hound Of The Baskervilles, Theatre@41, Monkgate, York, howling until Saturday ****

 Laura McKeller’s Dede Deathly in The Wetwang Hauntings – Live

 “Laura McKeller is playing Dede Deathly, who is in turn playing the roles of several characters featured in the retelling of the hauntings.
-Michael Cornell is playing actor Michael Nightly, who is in turn playing his father Mayor Nick Nightly.
+Michael Cornell is playing actor Michael Nightly, who is in turn playing his father Mayor Dick Nightly.
 Layers on layers!
 Over the course of the night we will be exploring the events that occurred in Wetwang in the 1990s.”

 How will you use the theatre space as opposed to York’s streets to set the atmosphere?